YongseokJo/enzo_gas_clump/README.md

 Currently, the morphology of a gas clump is a sphere of a uniform density.
 If needed, I will add more.

 ## Parameters
-`AgoraRestartGasClumpOn`\
+`AgoraRestartGasClumpOn`
 Set 1 to insert a gas clump.
-Default: 0 (FALSE)\
+Default: 0 (FALSE)
-`AgoraRestartGasClumpCenter`\
+`AgoraRestartGasClumpCenter`
 This is the position of the gas clump with respect to the center of the galaxy or simulation i.e. (0.5, 0.5, 0.5).
-There is no default value.\
+There is no default value.
-`AgoraRestartGasClumpVelocity`\
+`AgoraRestartGasClumpVelocity`
 The initial velocity of the gas clump.
-There is no default value.\
+There is no default value.
-`AgoraRestartGasClumpMass`\
+`AgoraRestartGasClumpMass`
 The mass of the gas clump.
-There is no default value.\
+There is no default value.
-`AgoraRestartGasClumpRadius`\
+`AgoraRestartGasClumpRadius`
 The radius of the gas clump.
-There is no default value.\
+There is no default value.
-`AgoraRestartPassiveScalarOn`\
+`AgoraRestartPassiveScalarOn`

 Note that every parameter should be given in code unit.
-You can simply use yt to do this.
+You can simply use yt to do such conversion.
 For example,
 ```
 import yt